 The cause of anemia in the large majority of cases is nutritional deficiency.
 Anemia may also occur as a result of illness, or blood loss such as can occur at birth.

-Iron depletion is common among women because we lose blood every month.
-It is estimated that one third to one half of women begin their pregnancies with low iron, and about 1 in 10 of these women are already anemic.
+Iron depletion is common among those who menstruate because there is monthly blood loss.
+It is estimated that one third to one half of pregnant people begin their pregnancies with low iron, and about 1 in 10 of these people are already anemic.

 Iron overload can be toxic, causing liver damage.
-Women who are not anemic or who have thalassemia should not take iron supplements.
+Anyone who is not anemic or who has thalassemia should not take iron supplements.

 Treatment depends on how severe your anemia is, what other approaches you may have already tried, and what your body tolerates.
-For mild anemia, therapies with herbs and nutrition may work well.
+Speak to your midwife about options for supplmentation.

 HEME iron is found only in animal sources and is absorbed more easily than NON-HEME iron, which is found in vegetable sources.
 Regardless, both types of iron are valuable, and may be absorbed effectively to boost iron levels.